-In addition, an empire zone employment incentive credit (EZ-EIC) for increasing employment is allowed.
+In addition, an EZ-EIC for increasing employment is allowed.
 See the instructions for completing Schedules B and F.

 The EZ-ITC and EZ-EIC may not reduce the income tax liability under Article 22 to less than zero.
 Any portion of EZ-ITC or EZ-EIC that cannot be used to reduce the current year tax liability may be carried over to the following year or years until it is used up.
 However, taxpayers decertified prior to the recertification process in 2009 may only carry forward their unused EZ-ITC for seven years.
 Taxpayers who were subject to the recertification process in 2009 and did not receive an EZ retention certificate as part of that process are not allowed any carryover from prior taxable years.